-FinCorp’s Board and senior executives are committed to managing FinCorp’s business ethically and maintaining the highest standards of corporate governance, applied in a manner that is appropriate to FinCorp’s particular circumstances.
+FinCorp’s Board and Senior executives are committed to managing FinCorp’s business ethically and maintaining the highest standards of corporate governance, applied in a manner that is appropriate to FinCorp’s particular circumstances.

-This Corporate Governance Statement describes the practices and processes adopted by FinCorp to ensure sound management of FinCorp in the regulatory environment in which it operates.
+This Corporate Governance Statement generally describes the practices and processes adopted by FinCorp to ensure sound management of FinCorp in the regulatory environment in which it operates.

 FinCorp is an authorised deposit-taking institution supervised by the Bank of Papua New Guinea (BPNG) under the Banking and Financial Institutions Act 2000.

 The Board has adopted a formal Board Charter setting out the roles and responsibilities of the Board.
 The Board’s primary role is to ensure that FinCorp provides customers with appropriate financial services on the most beneficial terms available and to protect and enhance long-term customer value.
 In fulfilling this role, the Board is responsible for the overall governance of FinCorp including its strategic direction, risk management, establishing and monitoring the performance of FinCorp against its plans, ensuring the integrity of internal control and management information systems, ensuring regulatory compliance, approving and monitoring financial and other reporting, appointing, appraising and removing the Chief Executive Officer (CEO), monitoring the risk management systems, internal controls, codes of conduct and legal performance, and approving and monitoring major capital expenditure and acquisitions and divestitures.